amarasovic/amarasovic.github.io/index.md

 author_profile: true
 ---

-<span style="color:#a6cc54;">**Please read [Contact/FAQ](https://www.anamarasovic.com/contact/) before reaching out.**</span> _If your inquiry is addressed there, I might prioritized other emails in my evergrowing inbox._ **Utah
+<span style="color:#a6cc54;">**Please read [Contact/FAQ](https://www.anamarasovic.com/contact/) before reaching out.**</span> _If your inquiry is addressed there, I might prioritized other emails in my evergrowing inbox._

+**Fall 2025 prospective PhD students:** If you're interested in doing a [PhD in the Kahlert School of Computing](https://www.cs.utah.edu/graduate/admissions/) with me, *please apply* and explicitly mention your interest in working with.
+We carefully consider every application. **I am not responding to long emails sharing your application profile.**

-MS/BS students interested in research opportunities, please ensure to review the contact/FAQ section before visiting my office without an appointment.**
+**Utah MS/BS students interested in research opportunities, please ensure to review the contact/FAQ section before visiting my office without an appointment.**

 ---